Patrick Dovigi

-Patrick Dovigi is a Canadian former hockey goaltender, entrepreneur, businessman and founder, president and chief executive officer of Canadian environmental services company, Green For Life Environmental Inc. (GFL).
+Patrick Dovigi is a Canadian former hockey goaltender, entrepreneur, businessman, founder, president, and chief executive officer of Canadian environmental services company Green For Life Environmental Inc. (GFL).
 Under Dovigi's leadership, GFL Environmental has grown to have a total enterprise value of $5.13 billion as of April 2018.
 In 2017, Dovigi's net worth was estimated at $1.08 billion.
 In 2018, GFL merged with Waste Industries, increasing Dovigi's net worth to more than $1 billion.

 Early life and education

-Patrick Dovigi grew up in Sault Ste.
+Dovigi grew up in Sault Ste.
 Marie, Ontario.
 As a boy, Dovigi demonstrated a talent for hockey goaltending, an interest supported by his family.
 Dovigi attended Ryerson University in Toronto in 2000, studying business management at the school.
-Dovigi lives in Toronto with his wife and five children and has a second home in Muskoka, Ontario.

 Hockey career

-Dovigi played minor league hockey in Canada, tending goal for the Ontario Hockey League (OHL)’s Erie Otters in parts of three seasons from 1996 to 1999.
-Dovigi also played as a goalie for Toronto's St. Michael’s Majors in the team’s 1998 to 1999 season.
+Dovigi played minor league hockey in Canada, tending goal for the Ontario Hockey League (OHL)'s Erie Otters in parts of three seasons from 1996 to 1999.
+Dovigi also played as a goalie for Toronto's St. Michael's Majors in the team's 1998 to 1999 season.

-In 1997, Dovigi followed his cousins into the National Hockey League (NHL) in Canada when he was drafted 41st as a goalie by the Edmonton Oilers in that year’s entry draft.
-Although passionate about playing hockey, a teammate of Dovigi’s recalls that, “We were thinking only about hockey.
-His [Dovigi's] mind was somewhere else”.
+In 1997, Dovigi followed his cousins into the National Hockey League (NHL) in Canada when he was drafted 41st as a goalie by the Edmonton Oilers in that year's entry draft.
+Although passionate about playing hockey, a teammate of Dovigi's recalls that, "We were thinking only about hockey.
+His [Dovigi's] mind was somewhere else".

 Early career

 While playing minor league hockey, Dovigi began gaining business and entrepreneurial experience.
 From 1999 to 2002, Dovigi served as vice president of Right Lease, a construction equipment and automotive leasing company.
-In 2002, Dovigi gained exposure in corporate finance when he joined Brovi Investments.
+In 2002, Dovigi gained exposure to corporate finance when he joined Brovi Investments.
 It was while working at Brovi Investments that Dovigi gained his first experience in waste management.

 In 2004, a waste transfer station in Maple, Ontario suffered a fire.
-Brovi Investments had a mortgage on this waste transfer station and Dovigi was assigned to take care of the station's clean-up.
+Brovi Investments had a mortgage on this waste transfer station and Dovigi was assigned to oversee the station's clean-up.

 Dovigi then established a new company and worked with the municipality of Vaughan and the environment ministry for two years to return the operating license to the waste transfer station.

-In 2004, Dovigi took a seat on the board of NGTV, otherwise known as “No Good TV”, which was a YouTube music and celebrity channel and an organization chaired by Kiss bassist and vocalist Gene Simmons.
+In 2004, Dovigi took a seat on the board of NGTV, otherwise known as "No Good TV", which was a YouTube music and celebrity channel and an organization chaired by Kiss bassist and vocalist Gene Simmons.